 The 2019 American Community Survey estimates that there are 22.19 million persons living in the United States who self-identify as asian in answer to the Census race question.
 Asian Americans are highly visible on national maps, but almost always as an uniform group represented by 1 color.
 The Asian American Dot Density map represents each Asian American as 1 dot color coded by 21 different racial groups found in Census data.
 The map reveals the complex spatial dynamics of specific asian racial groups in places across the country.

-I will update this project with 2020 data as soon as it becomes available.
+I will update this project with 2020 data as it becomes available.